 Sometimes appearing as just the abbreviation “RG,” responsible gambling refers not just to behaving responsibly while gambling, but also a range of practices among gambling providers to make gambling a positive experience and to lessen the likelihood of problem gambling.

-In fact, when it comes to gambling providers, many times their licenses require them to promote and practice RG in order to retain the right to offer legal gambling in North Carolina.
+In fact, when it comes to gambling providers, many times their licenses require them to promote and practice RG to retain the right to offer legal gambling in North Carolina.

 How gamblers can practice responsible gambling